matteosacchetto/node-zip-cli/README.md

 > *Current limitaionts*
 > Up to the current version (0.6.0) the strategy of ignoring `*` and the not ignore some paths (e.g. `!test`, `!src`, ...) is not supported.
 >
-> Up to the current version (0.6.0) you can zip/tar and unzip/untar only files and directories.
-Symlinks are not yet supported
+> Up to the current version (0.6.0) zip/tar and unzip/untar should handle files, directories and symlinks.
+Though, symlink support is still experimental, so it may not behave as expected